 After collecting evidence and the details of other parties involved, it’s recommended that you call your insurance provider at the earliest opportunity to ensure your claim goes through as quickly as possible.

-It’s important to note that if it’s determined that you‘re responsible for causing a car accident, your insurance premium may increase at renewal.
+It’s important to note that if you‘re deemed responsible for causing a car accident, your insurance premium may increase at renewal.
 If you’re at fault for the accident or if you cannot identify the other participant, you may also have to pay an excess for the claim.

 Your car insurance policy must have been in place before the accident to make a claim for any damages.